 - California Penal Code Section 503: Embezzlement

 These charges can cover many of the same acts that lead to elder abuse charges.
-However, they can be used to prosecute individuals regardless of the age of the victims.
+Those who face elder abuse charges could also have one or more of these charges filed against them.
+However, what sets these charges apart from the elder abuse statute is that courts use them to prosecute individuals regardless of the age of the victims.
+The penalties for harming a senior over age 65 are more stringent.

 Possible Legal Defenses for an Elder Abuse Accusation

-You may be able to build a strong legal defense if you were accused of elder abuse in California.
-You can start going over your legal options with a criminal defense lawyer in Los Angeles.
-Your lawyer can focus on your case.
+You may be able to build a strong legal defense if you stand accused of elder abuse in California.
+You can start reviewing your legal options with a criminal defense lawyer in Los Angeles.
+Your lawyer can focus on what happened in your case and determine the best approach to show your side of the story.
 They may be able to build a defense by showing that:

 Any Injuries Were Accidental

-Sometimes, accidents happen and they can have serious repercussions.
-However, you should not face criminal charges under PC 368 if you injured an elderly person in an accident.
-You must act intentionally to face an elder abuse conviction.
+Sometimes, accidents happen, and they can have serious repercussions.
+However, you should not face criminal charges under PC Section 368 if you injured an elderly person in an accident.
+You must act intentionally to face an elder abuse conviction based on this statute.
+By showing you did not mean to cause injuries, you may not face a conviction or penalties.

-You may be accused of elder abuse in California without any corroborating evidence.
+You may stand accused of elder abuse in California without any corroborating evidence.
 Your lawyer can work to block evidence and may be able to weaken the prosecution’s case.
-If there is not enough evidence to demonstrate elder abuse, your case could even be dismissed.
+If there is not enough evidence to demonstrate elder abuse occurred and you caused it, the court could even dismiss your case.

 Get Help with Elder Abuse Charges from a Criminal Defense Lawyer

-Handling California Penal Code Section 368: Elder Abuse charges can be much easier if you have professional help on your side.
-The Simmrin Law Group’s criminal defense lawyers in Los Angeles can start working for you right now.
-You can contact us by completing our online contact form or calling (310) 997-4688.
+Handling California Penal Code Section 368: Elder Abuse charges can be much easier if you have a legal advocate on your side.
+Simmrin Law Group’s criminal defense lawyers in Los Angeles can start working for you right now.
+You can contact us by completing our online contact form or calling us.

 Take the first step in building a strong defense by reaching out to us for a FREE case evaluation.